uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 	-In line 6 we put our postgresql credentials to access the DB.
 	-Between lines 7 and 15 we fetch all the data from the table supplier_retailer and the location data from the table crossdock.
 	-In line 22 we leave fixed the value that the capacity of the trucks will have.
-	-In line 24 we create a variable that cointains the value of positive infinite, but that later will contain the lower cost of transportation ( Any 		 cost is lower than positive infinte, so the first iteration will always have a lower cost of transportation, so the algorithm can start).
+	-In line 24 we create a variable that cointains the value of positive infinite, but that later will contain the lowest cost of transportation ( Any 		 cost is lower than positive infinte, so the first iteration will always have a lower cost of transportation, so the algorithm can start).
 	-In line 25 we set the numbers of iterations that the algorithm its going to do.
 	-In line 26 we set the temperature of the simulated annealing algorirthm.
 	-In line 27 we set the decreasing parameter of the temperature.